2013 Wimbledon Championships: First Wednesday

 The first Wednesday (Wednesday 26 June) in the 2013 Wimbledon Championship saw a number of former world number ones knocked out in the second round of the draw either by being beaten by a much lower rank, having to retire early or having been "walked over".
 These players include Roger Federer, Maria Sharapova and Victoria Azarenka, as well as former ranking leaders Lleyton Hewitt, Ana Ivanovic, Jelena Janković and Caroline Wozniacki.
 Other notable players, including Jo-Wilfried Tsonga, Marin Čilić, John Isner, Steve Darcis, Yaroslava Shvedova and Radek Štěpánek also went out.
 A total of twelve seeded players (five men and seven women) finished their 2013 Wimbledon campaign on that day.

-Events from "Black Wednesday" were highly commented, inter alia by the Association of Tennis Professionals and players and a statement from tournament Chief Executive Officer has been released.
+The events of "Black Wednesday" were widely discussed, inter alia, by the Association of Tennis Professionals and players and a statement from tournament Chief Executive Officer was released.

 Point and prize money distribution

 Point distribution

 Below is a series of tables for each of the competitions showing the ranking points on offer for each event.